danger/danger-js/docs/architecture.md

 `source/ci_source/providers`][provs].
 These use ENV VARs to figure out which CI `danger ci` is running on and validate whether it is a pull request.

 **Step 2: Platform**.
 Danger needs to know which platform the code review is happening in.
-Today Github, Gitlab, BitBucket Server and BitBucket Cloud are supported.
+Today, Danger supports Github, Gitlab, BitBucket Server, and BitBucket Cloud.
 You can see them them all in [`source/platforms`][platforms].

 **Step 3: JSON DSL**.
 To allow for all of: